RxAnte/coding-standards/documentation/phpcs.md

 To use in your project:

 - `composer require --dev rxante/coding-standards`
-- Reference `vendor/rxante/coding-standards/phpcs.xml` in your project's `phpcs.xml` file
+- Reference `RxAnteCodingStandards` in your project's `phpcs.xml` file
 - From the commandline you can run `php -d memory_limit=4G ./vendor/bin/phpcs` to show any PHPCS errors, or `php -d memory_limit=4G ./vendor/bin/phpcbf` to automatically fix any errors that are fixable.

 Example configuration file: